 David Garber – Founder, Artistic Director, Executive Director, Conductor

-An original member of Pro Coro Canada, David sang with them for 28 seasons.
-He was also a founding member of VOCE – the a cappella experience, and has sung with Da Camera Singers, Richard Eaton Singers, University of Alberta Madrigal Singers, and i Coristi Chamber Choir.
+As a seasoned vocalist, David was an original member of Pro Coro Canada, sang with them for 28 seasons, and co-founded VOCE – the a cappella experience.
+He has lent his voice to several renowned ensembles, including Da Camera Singers, Richard Eaton Singers, University of Alberta Madrigal Singers, and i Coristi Chamber Choir.

-David was the recipient of an Alberta Foundation for the Arts Award for Career Development to study at the Baroque Performance Institute, Oberlin Conservatory of Music, and the recipient of the Alberta Choral Federation’s Con Spirito Award, in recognition of spirit, dedication and commitment to choral music.
-David has also been nominated for the Mayor’s Award for Excellence in Artistic Direction.
+David’s dedication to the choral arts has earned him recognition, including an Alberta Foundation for the Arts Award for Career Development and the Alberta Choral Federation’s Con Spirito Award.
+His commitment to artistic direction has also garnered him nominations for the Mayor’s Award for Excellence in Artistic Direction.

 Remi Do, Resident Accompanist